Sexual Harassment Lawyer Protecting Cleveland Employees

 - Offensive sexual jokes, slurs, epithets, or name calling;

-- Sexual assaults, groping, or touching;
+- Sexual assault, groping, or touching;

 - Intimidation, ridicule, or mockery; or,

-- Displaying offensive objects or pictures.
+- Showing offensive objects or pictures, such as pornography.

 Is my employer liable for sexual harassment?

 Both Title VII and Ohio Revised Code Chapter 4112 provide a separate cause of action for employees when their employer retaliates for making a good faith complaint of sexual harassment.
 When an employee reports or otherwise opposes sexual harassment, an employer may not take any negative action against the employee as a result, if the action taken would dissuade a reasonable person from coming forward.